 The Board is not developing concepts for distinguishing between liabilities and equity claims as part of the Conceptual Framework project.
-It is developing such concepts in a separate research project on Financial Instruments with Characteristics of Equity.
+It is developing such concepts in a Instruments with Characteristics of Equity.

-In reaching decisions in that project, the Board will not be constrained by the concepts in the revised Conceptual Framework.
+In reaching decisions in that project, the Board revised Conceptual Framework.

 Consequently, when the Board completes that project, it may decide that it needs to make further changes to the Conceptual Framework definition of a liability, or to the concepts supporting that definition.